 Sick And Tired: The Case For More Sleep

 Less than a third of nurses get 7-9 hours of the recommended sleep time per night.
 Demanding schedules contribute challenges to achieving a good night’s sleep, but it's important to recognize why we should make the case for more sleep.
 Read this blog to understand why.
+(Editor's note: this blog was published in 2017, some of the statistics cited may be outdated).

 On days they work as well as days off, nurses average approximately 6.5 hours of sleep each night.
 That’s not just below the recommended quota, it’s also lower than the national average.